 We welcome feedback on what we can do to help too, so please do let us know how we need to improve.

 We work full time, 52 weeks a year, so there should always be someone available to help.

-There are also drop-in's every weekday afternoon during term time.
+There are also drop-in's every weekday afternoon during term time or if you want, you can always book a 121 meeting here.
 Just come into the Students' Union office.